11 Experiences To Have in Victoria

 7. Lake Hume

-The fun is 50 percent lake activities and 50 percent park activities.
+The Lake Hume fun is 50 percent on the lake and 50 percent in our park.
 Stay at Discovery Parks – Lake Hume and you can hire kayaks, paddle boards, and pedal karts from reception.
 Activities over the year include pancake mornings (perfect before you venture into the Rutherglen Wine Region or the Bandiana Army Museum), sausage sizzles, movie nights, a camp fire evening, and so much more.
 Don’t forget to take a dip in the Hume Dam.

 A large selection of people enjoying the lake at Discovery Parks - Lake Hume, VIC